SciML/SciMLWorkshop.jl/docs/src/exercises/stiffbio_uncertainty.md

 In this problem we will walk through the basics of simulating models with DifferentialEquations.jl.
 Let's take the
 [Oregonator model of the Belousov-Zhabotinskii chemical reaction system](https://www.radford.edu/~thompson/vodef90web/problems/demosnodislin/Demos_Pitagora/DemoOrego/demoorego.pdf).
-This system describes a classical example in non-equilibrium thermodynmics and is a well-known natural chemical oscillator.
+This system describes a classical example in non-equilibrium thermodynamics and is a well-known natural chemical oscillator.

 ## Part 1: Simulating the Oregonator ODE model